HristoManov/budgetcalculator_nativeJSproject/README.md

-#BudgetCalculator
+Budget Calculator

 Description:
 An application for calculating budget.
-User can add incomes and expenses.
+Users can add incomes and expenses.